 Before returning to the northeast, G&O attorney Fred Goldsmith was a trial lawyer at two law firms in Houston, Texas, where he represented major and independent oil and gas companies, onshore and offshore drilling contractors, oilfield service contractors and suppliers, and commercial vessel operators, in admiralty & maritime, personal injury and death, property damage, and commercial claims and disputes which arose in the oilfields of Texas, Louisiana, and the Gulf of Mexico.
-He and his partner, Rich Ogrodowski, have built on this experience in oilfield injury litigation to help injured workers and their families in Pennsylvania, West Virginia, and Ohio.
+He and his partner, Rich Ogrodowski, have built on this experience in oilfield injury litigation to help injured rig and pipeline workers and their families in Pennsylvania, West Virginia, and Ohio.

 If you or others are injured, call 911 for EMS and, if applicable, local or state police, sheriff, etc.